 I recently heard the soul described as the part of you that was there before you were born and the part of you that will live on after you die.
 The “true” you.

 The weeks leading up to Christmas had been hectic and as much as I was looking forward to this getaway and to witnessing the wedding vows of my oldest niece (on my side), the stress of preparing to go got the better of me.
 My husband and daughter were not going to be traveling with me, and more than a couple times I told Craig that maybe I just wouldn’t go.
 He insisted that I must and I’m so glad he did.
-It was wonderful celebrating the start of a beautiful new marriage and spending cherished time with my brothers and sister (and sisters and brother-in-law) and I loved having that time to think and dream and to just be me – truly.
+It was wonderful celebrating the start of a beautiful new marriage and spending cherished time with my brothers and sister and I loved having that time to think and dream and to just be me – truly.

 I crave for the true me to be the me that I am at every moment of the day.
 I want to be the same person that I am in front of God, the same person in front of everyone I know and love.
 But pride often stands in the way.
 Pride keeps me from holding on hard and holding on long and keeps me from crying and letting others see the fearful child that I really am.